 1. Microwave

 If you use a microwave oven, it is a great option for things like soups where you will stir them a few times during heating.
 This helps them heat evenly.
-If you want to reheat pizza in the oven, place it on a ceramic plate first.

-leftover chinese takeout
+leftover chinese takeout in white containers.

 2. Air Fryer

-leftover cauliflower in air fryer
+leftover cauliflower in air fryer.

 3. Stovetop

 The stove is always a great option for reheating leftovers.
-You can even reheat pizza on the stovetop!

-pans on the stove
+pans on the stove.

 4. Toaster Oven